 - Recognize that a public shelter's primary function is to provide a roof over your head.
 Food and blankets may not always be available.

-- Bethel High School is our designated pet-friendly shelter.
-Other shelters are not equipped or staffed for pet sheltering.
+- Pet owners should contact 311 or check news sources above for information about available shelters that can accommodate animals.
+Pet-friendly shelters will be designated as necessary during severe weather.
+Some shelters are not equipped or staffed for pet sheltering.
 Weapons and alcoholic beverages are not allowed in a shelter.
 Circumstances may also require a ban on cigarettes or cigar smoking.

 - Wherever you go, take provisions with you.
 Try to help others in a shelter any way you can.